menandmice/micetro_docs/guides/user-manual/acl_roles.rst

 4. When all necessary information and permissions are configured, click :guilabel:`Save`.

 .. note::
-    The default for new roles is :ref:`general-roles`.
+    The default for new roles is :ref:`acl-general-roles`.

 .. tip::
   See :ref:`new-role-example` for an example process for creating a role anew.